petkobogdanov/pyspady/README.md

 4. Auto config
    1. auto parameter selections
-   2. graph learning
+   2. graph learning (Not implemented)
    3. estimate time to complete
    4. return explanatory figs?

-5. Different optimizers
+5. Different optimizers (Not implemented)
    1. gradient based
    2. OMP for differnt mod

-6. Other Models
+6. Other Models (Not implemented)
    1. 2D-OMP
    2. Low Rank Dictionary Selection
    3. Different regualriers
    4. coloums sparsity
    5. Can we implement non-negataive on  a dictionary times co-efficents?

-7. Dictionary selection
+7. Dictionary selection (Not implemented)
    1. 1D Screening
    2. Scaling to large graphs